zircon-tech/cloud-ops-docs/docs/multi-account-methodology.md

 ## Why Multi-Account Architecture Matters

-In today's cloud-first world, a well-designed multi-account strategy is the cornerstone of enterprise AWS success.
+A well-designed multi-account strategy is the cornerstone of enterprise AWS success.
 Rather than treating account boundaries as an afterthought, we design them as intentional security, operational, and financial controls that scale with your organization.

 ZirconTech's methodology helps organizations transition from ad-hoc AWS usage to a structured, governed environment that supports rapid innovation while maintaining strict security and compliance standards.